reececilon/critiqal-p4/README.md

 ## Testing

 No Automated testing was performed for the production of this site.
 Rigorous manual testing was performed through numerous user experiences.

+- <strong>Implementation</strong>:
+When designing the review list, movie review data is added to the database and can then be observed from the home page.
+To ensure that reviews loaded as expected and information was visible when the review was hovered over and review content was loading when clicked on, I manually tested this.

+- <strong>Test</strong>:
+To perform this test, I individually went through each test, loading the review content of each review, and attemted to change the urls to see whether each item loaded as expected.

+- <strong>Result</strong>:
+Each review loaded correctly with no information missing.
+When changing the urls to one that did not exist, a 404 error page was shown.

+- <strong>Verdict</strong>:
+The test passed and as the 404 error page is from the generic Django 404 error page, I design a custom 404 error page in the case that a user attempts to navigate from the page by changing the url.

+---

+- <strong>Implementation</strong>:
+Users should not be able to comment on reviews unless they are authenticated.

+- <strong>Test</strong>:
+To test this, I checked individually that each review, when user is not authenticated, does not show the comment box.
+I also copied the url when logged in, then logged out and siply pasted the url in to see if it would enable the comments.

+- <strong>Result</strong>:
+The comments box was not available on any of the review if the user was not authenticated.
+Even if the user changed the URL, the comments box was not available without authentication.

+- <strong>Verdict</strong>:
+The test passed and no amendments were necessary.

+---

+- <strong>Implementation</strong>:
+User are also unable to like/unlike reviews without authentication.

+- <strong>Test</strong>:
+To test this, I checked each review, attempting to like the review and then tried to change the url when logged in.

+- <strong>Result</strong>:
+When attempting to like the Review, I was unable to like the review without authentication.

+- <strong>Verdict</strong>:
+This test passed, and required no amendments.

+---

+- <strong>Implementation</strong>:
+The user is required to register with only a username and password, and email is an aptional field.

+- <strong>Test</strong>:
+To test this I attempted to create an account with only an email, or only a space in the CharField of the username.

+- <strong>Result</strong>:
+As expected, registration from this basis is not enabled.
+Although upon testing this, I discovered that when I registered a user with an email and username, after creating the user, I was sent to a 500 error page.

+- <strong>Verdict</strong>:
+Upon fixing this I changed the setting of Allauth authentication to fix this bug and also produced a custom 500 error page.

+### Bugs